Garry Begg has officially claimed Surrey-Guildford back for the NDP by a margin of 22 votes, following a just-concluded official recount.

 The win officially secures a majority government for David Eby and the B.C.
 NDP, with 47 seats in the 93-seat legislature.

-The recount 91ÂãÁÄÊÓƵ” which had already been ordered because the margin of victory was less than 1/500th of the total votes cast 91ÂãÁÄÊÓƵ” began with counting those unreported ballots and will work its way through all 19,090 ballots, including more than 1,600 votes that were cast outside of the riding.
+The recount 91ÂãÁÄÊÓƵ” which had been ordered because the margin of victory was less than 1/500th of the total votes cast 91ÂãÁÄÊÓƵ” began with counting the unreported ballots and worked its way through all 19,090 ballots, including more than 1,600 votes that were cast outside of the riding.

-The recount is being held in a warehouse in Newton, where it continued all day Thursday (Nov.
+The recount was held in a warehouse in Newton, where it continued all day Thursday (Nov.
 7) and restarted at 9 a.m.
 Friday.
-First thing in the morning, it was reported there was one more box of ballots to count; now a reported "discrepancy" has that up to five boxes remaining to count.

-The high-ceilinged warehouse has been divided into two parts by makeshift walls, which separate the makeshift courtroom from people counting ballots.
+The high-ceilinged warehouse was divided into two parts by makeshift walls, which separated the makeshift courtroom from people counting ballots.

 The teams of counters were paired with scrutineers from the New Democrats and the B.C.
 Conservatives and could be seen holding ballots in the air and agreeing on each vote.